kirbs-btw/b25-model/README.md

 could also take a dataset of playlist with songs in it and embedding them like the "sentences" to get the style of the individual songs.
 Would be one step in the direction of understanding the songs.

-Could scramble the playlist to let the model understand what the songs mean and that the words in the specifc order are not important.

 CBOW will be the main focuse here at

 It's possible that I need to implement my own model for embedding those words of the playlist to let the context window slip.